snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Making Changes to existing stored procedures based on the new functionality.

 Need to develop a new screen 'profile' for driver, where it contains the bio details of a driver.

+on clicking view ride to accept or reject ride, it will show rider's start and end address instead of driver's.